 ✔️ Research: It’s always a bright idea is to research the premise of the work facility.
 Here you can find the company’s core values and see if they are adaptable to your personality and reflect upon them.
 Bonus: Through this method, you’ll prove that you’ve done your homework and are an ambitious individual worthy of their hire.

-❌ Enemies: Perhaps something that is not such a good idea is to question those coworkers you have previously deemed as enemies.
+❌ Enemies: Perhaps something that is not a good idea is to question those coworkers you have previously deemed as enemies.
 The result could lead to far from pleasant replies.

 What Would Your Close Friends Say About You?